Configuring OIDC-based SSO

 Enterprise

 Single tenant AI Hub customers can use OpenID Connect (OIDC)-based authentication to manage AI Hub access.
-Using OIDC-based single sign-on (SSO) lets you leverage your organization’s existing SSO identiy provider (IdP) to automatically create new AI Hub user accounts upon initial login.
+Using OIDC-based single sign-on (SSO) lets you leverage your organization’s existing SSO identity provider (IdP) to automatically create new AI Hub user accounts upon initial login.

 Single tenant AI Hub uses relying party-initiated SSO authentication.
 Supported IdPs include: